Elastic-Softworks/worldenv/editor/docs/TESTING-GUIDE.md

 ## Conclusion

 This testing guide provides comprehensive coverage of the WORLDENV system across all major functional areas.
-The systematic approach ensures thorough validation of both WORLDEDIT and WORLDSRC components.
+The systematic approach ensures thorough validation of both WORLDEDIT and WORLDC components.

 **Key Testing Principles:**
 - Test systematically through each functional area